Your Cefaly Questions Answered

-The announcement of FDA’s approval of the Cefaly external trigeminal nerve stimulator was exciting but left migraineurs with tons of questions.
+Cefaly, an external trigeminal nerve stimulator, has left many people living with migraine with tons of questions.
 Here are answers to a comprehensive list of frequently asked questions.
-If you have a question that’s not answered here, please leave a comment, and I’ll look into it.
+If you have a question that’s not answered here, please comment below!

 How much does Cefaly cost?